vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 -  `EasyVVUQ <https://github.com/UCL-CCS/EasyVVUQ>`__ - a Python3
    library that aims to facilitate verification, validation and uncertainty quantification,
--  `QCG Pilot Job <https://wiki.vecma.eu/qcg-pilotjobs>`__ - a Pilot Job
+-  `QCG-PilotJob <https://wiki.vecma.eu/qcg-pilotjobs>`__ - a Pilot Job
    system that allows to execute many subordinate jobs in a single scheduling system allocation,
 -  `EasyVVUQ-QCGPJ <https://github.com/vecma-project/easyvvuq-qcgpj>`__
-   - a lightweight integration code that simplifies usage of EasyVVUQ with a QCG Pilot Job execution engine,
+   - a lightweight integration code that simplifies usage of EasyVVUQ with a QCG-PilotJob execution engine,
 -  `QCG-Client <http://www.qoscosgrid.org/trac/qcg-broker/wiki/client_user_guide>`__
    - a command line client for execution of computing jobs on the clusters offered by QCG middleware,